Are you struggling to decide on the platform to host your online course?

 First, WordPress is a larger platform with more users and a much higher level of customization available.
 WordPress powers 43% of all websites on the Internet, meaning almost 1 in 3 websites you see were built with WordPress.
 If you want to join helpful communities or forums, troubleshoot any issues you encounter, or take advantage of the thousands of plugins available for it, WordPress offers a much broader and more comprehensive experience at each step.

 A large part of WordPress’s popularity comes from its ease of use.
-You don’t need any coding skills (though they may be helpful sometimes), and it isn’t hard to become familiar with the CMS.
+You don’t need any coding skills (though they may be helpful sometimes), there’s no need to build a CMS from scratch, and it isn’t hard to become familiar with the CMS.
 Moodle, by contrast, requires coding skills and outside-the-box thinking.
 WordPress has many available plugins, but its base service is very bare and simple.
 Again, Moodle takes the opposite approach, coming with many niche features that will be difficult to navigate at first.

 In terms of interfaces, both Moodle and WordPress do a nice job.
 But the WordPress interface is more user-friendly and conversion-friendly, as the CMS powers many monetized websites from companies across industries.